Aneurysm surgery: clipping

 Step 6: close the craniotomy

-Once the clip is in place, the retractors holding the brain are removed and the dura is closed with sutures.
+The dura is closed with sutures.
 The bone flap is replaced and is secured to the skull with titanium plates and screws.
 The muscles and skin are sutured back together.
-A turban-like or soft adhesive dressing will be placed over the incision.
+A soft adhesive dressing will be placed over the incision.

 What happens after surgery?